 Good.

-You know, he's getting a lot of heat for kind of jumping around a little bit, and you know, it's his style to talk off the cuff, which I understand people like, but um, you know, the tweeting has got to stop.
+You know, he's getting a lot of heat for kind of jumping around a little bit.

-It's just crazy.
+It's crazy.

-I saw his daughter on TV this morning and Yeah, by the way, she has to answer about uh whether her father's a groper.
+Yeah, by the way, she has to answer about whether her father is a groper.

 Oh, that's crazy.

-And meanwhile, the you know, this is the thing.
+And meanwhile, this is the thing.

-I interviewed I interviewed now three women mentioned in that piece, and they all are furious that they were purposefully taken out of context by the New York Times.
+I interviewed now three women mentioned in that piece, and they all are furious that they were purposefully taken out of context by the New York Times.

 Right.

-But yeah, I just wish he would kind of rise above it.
+But, yeah, I just wish he would kind of rise above it.

-Watch the watch the interview tonight.
+Watch the interview tonight.

-I'll tell you what I'm gonna do.
+I'll tell you what I'm going to do.

 I'll tell you where I'm going with this interview tonight.